csev/sakai-scripts/GIT_TIPS.md

     git diff .
     git commit .

 Making a branch

     git checkout -b SAK-12345

-Gitting a diff from already committed changes.
-Do a

-    git log

-Find the commit sha and then:
+Getting a diff of the most recent(1) commit

-    git diff 74fb...b752^ 74fb...b752
+    git diff HEAD~1

 Switching to a branch